Tyneham House

 Extract From The Tyneham DVD – Tyneham Remembered

-Oak paneling from the interior was relocated to the Dorset County Museum.
-While doorway from the north porch can now be seen at the Canal at Athelhampton House.
-The steps were moved to Bingham’s Melcombe.
-Unfortunately this is a private house so these can no longer be viewed by the public.
+The mansion’s interior was methodically dismantled, with its contents repurposed for other country houses across England.
+Oak panelling from the interior was relocated to the Dorset County Museum.
+While doorway from the north porch can now be seen at the Canal at Athelhampton House and the steps were moved to Bingham’s Melcombe.

 In 1968 an article in The Times reported that the MOD was actually now in the process of demolishing Tyneham House.